HoGentTIN/docker-intro/docs/slides.md

 -   Port 8123 on host (e.g. your laptop)
 -   Port 80 inside the container (e.g. nginx webserver)
--   Now, you can surf to http://localhost:8123
+-   Now you can surf to http://localhost:8123
 -   When you stop the container, you can't surf to the website anymore.

 ```console